michalmonday/supremeDuck/UPDATES.md

+**06/04/2018**
+-organized mit app inventor project (collapsed all the blocks so they're close together now, don't lag as much and are much easier to handle)
+-fixed small bug
+-moved comments to the side in the code because they made it less readable

 **02/09/2017**
 -fixed Arduino code bug, in some language settings "Enter" and other key modifiers were substituted with other keys(thanks to HydrexHD who reported it)